 It worked for my developer account, but just wouldn’t work for the test accounts!
 This is the error I got: Continue reading

 Fixing issues with Azure AD authentication for Enterprise applications can be tricky.
 This article contains multiple different fixes to an issue, where granting admin consent has somehow failed.
 Not all of the different solutions will work for all situations, though!
 That’s why I included a couple of different options to try… 🙂

 Why do you even get issues with Admin Consent (like AADSTS65001)?

-You’re trying to add or use an app, that requires such permissions from your tenant, that can only be granted by an administrator.
-Typically this app has to be added by a global administrator.
+Typically to add this kind of an app, you’ll have to be a global administrator.
 If it’s an enterprise application, it could also be in an invalid state after someone tried adding the app without sufficient permissions.

 Our investigation was focused on a mobile app, that’s deployed as an enterprise app.
 Most of the things should apply for web-based apps or console programs or whatever else you’re deploying, too.

 The whole error might look something like this: Continue reading